We

 you know, that dastardly occultist),

-and the mere mention of that name makes Andrea
+and the mere mention of his name makes Andrea

 bristle.